tuanh00/CarRentalManagement/README.md

 The **Car Rental Management App** is designed to simplify car rental processes through features like user authentication, car management, rental bookings, and secure payment processing.
 Built using modern tools and technologies, the app provides a seamless experience for both customers and administrators.

+---

+# 🚫 Project Status: Closed

+This project scored **76.67%** during evaluation.
+This project is no longer under active development. **Please download and experience it yourself.** Consider it as a **reference project** for learning and inspiration.
+Contributions or updates will not be made.

+---

 ## 📝 Key Features

 ### **Customer's Side**